mjoblin/punytunes/README.md

 clicking the "Find" button).

 Then, in Rust Rover, **start the Run Configuration**.
 This requires that `pnpm tauri dev` is already running (see above).
-This will start a **second instance of PunyTunes**, which will result in a second PunyTunes icon appearing in your system tray. **This is the instance you will be developing**.
+This will start a **second instance of PunyTunes** which will result in a second PunyTunes icon appearing in your system tray. **This is the instance you will be developing**.

-Now, any changes to make to the Svelte UI code from Rust Rover will live-update in the second instance of the application.
+Now, any changes you make to the Svelte UI code from Rust Rover will live-update in the second instance of the application.

 #### Floating Window